 While the criminal courts are effective at convicting and sentencing drunk drivers, it is the civil courts that are set up to provide victims with compensation.
 Because criminal and civil matters are completely separate, it may still be possible to recover compensation from a drunk driver even if criminal charges are never filed or the driver is acquitted.

 Which Injuries Are Common After a Drunk Driving Accident?

-If you have been the victim of a drunk driving accident, you may have suffered serious injuries such as:
+If you have been the victim of a drunk driving accident in Florida, you may have suffered serious injuries such as:

 - Head and brain injuries, including traumatic brain injuries (TBI)

 - Broken bones

 - Damage to internal organs

 Under Florida law, victims are able to recover compensation for their injuries resulting from the fault of a drunk driver.
 It’s important to note that Florida has “pure comparative negligence” laws, which means that if you suffered injuries as a result of a drunk driver and your case goes to trial, the jury or the judge will determine the level of responsibility for each party involved in the accident.
 The damage awards are then reduced by that percentage.
 For instance, if it is determined that you were 25% at fault for the accident, your compensation will be reduced to 75% of the damages.